alexkehayias/woz/site/content/_index.md

 # What is Woz?

-Woz is a WebAssembly progressive web app (PWA) toolchain for building and deploying performant mobile apps with Rust.
-Distributed your app is as simple as sharing a hyperlink.
+Woz is a is a progressive WebAssembly app (PWAA) generator for Rust.
+Apps can be installed to your home screen and shared with a hyperlink.

 ## Quickstart